SummaryRead the full fact sheet

 - If the doctor advises that changing your medication is not possible, talk to your dentist about professional and at-home treatments that can help to protect your teeth.

-- Decayed teeth will need dental fillings and perhaps restorative work such as crowns.
+- Decayed teeth will need and perhaps restorative work such as crowns.

 - Badly decayed teeth may need to be removed.
 Bridges, dental implants or partial or full dentures may be recommended.